im-atharv/to-do-list/to-do-list-app/README.md

 - **Add Tasks**: Easily add tasks to your to-do list.
 - **Delete Tasks**: Remove tasks when they're no longer needed.
 - **Mark as Completed**: Check tasks as completed to track your progress.
-- **Filter Tasks**: View all tasks, completed tasks, or pending tasks.

 ## Installation